 - 5 spearmint leaves

-- coarse sugar (I used Demerara), for muddling
+- coarse sugar, for muddling (optional)

-- 1/4 ounce simple syrup**
+- ¼ ounce simple syrup, optional

-- dry champagne, well-chilled
+- 4 ¾ ounces brut champagne, well-chilled

-- fresh blackberries, for garnish (optional)
+- fresh blackberries or mint sprigs, for garnish (optional)

 - Make the blackberry juice: Muddle fresh blackberries in a glass until soft and juicy.
 Transfer to a piece of cheesecloth or a nut milk bag and squeeze the juice out.
 Measure 2 ¼ ounces of juice and pour into a large glass or cocktail shaker.